GCSE English

 ?

-The longest of these (they're) is the easiest to not get wrong.
+The longest of these (they're) is the easiest not to get wrong.
 The apostrophe indicates that a letter is missing, in this case a:

 They're = they are